 We recently spoke with a potential buyer of RiskLens software and services that is already running a home-grown solution for cyber risk quantification based on Factor Analysis of Information Risk (FAIR™) -- with mixed results.
-Quite a number of RiskLens customers started as do-it-yourselfers, and as the popularity of FAIR grows, we’re seeing more organizations taking a try-before-you-buy approach.
+A number of RiskLens customers started as do-it-yourselfers, and as the popularity of FAIR grows, we’re seeing more organizations taking a try-before-you-buy approach.

-But to be clear, FAIR is an open standard, certified by the Open Group, recognized by the National Institute of Standards and Technology and other authoritative bodies, and supported by the nearly 10,000 members of the FAIR Institute (RiskLens is the technical adviser to the Institute).
+But to be clear, FAIR is an open standard, certified by the Open Group, recognized by the National Institute of Standards and Technology and other authoritative bodies, and supported by the nearly 13,000-plus members of the FAIR Institute (RiskLens is the technical adviser to the Institute).
 That’s why FAIR has such high credibility as the model of choice for quantitative analysis of cyber and technology risk.

 Because it’s an open standard, FAIR can be run on spreadsheets or DIY apps.
 But should you do it?
 As we talked to this potential client, some of their frustrations with their spreadsheet/app solution came to the fore: